shysolocup/Clam/REMBER.md

 - add the funds commands in the commands list
 - add the new sections for the help command
 - add the help button that lets you get a command's info by name with the select menu stuff
-- add the unlisted status
+- add the unlisted status as status 3
 - attempt to add more economy commands
 - add a change log thing that lets me announce updates and shit
 <br>